Passivity-based control of underactuated mechanical systems with Coulomb friction: Application to earthquake prevention: Introduction

 Due to its energy dissipation nature, friction has been compensated in mechanical systems using passivity-based controllers.
 The passivity-based control term was introduced in \cite{b:ORTEGA1989877} and it has an important role in the control theory with applications to electric motors, power electronics, chemical processes and mechanical systems (see \cite{b:9740597,b:10.1080/00207178908953515,b:ORTEGA1989877,b:Spong-Vidyasagar}).
 For the case of totally actuated mechanical systems, one can mention \cite{b:Canudas-Kelly-2007} where a LuGre (dynamic) model of friction is compensated with an observer, or \cite{b:doi.org/10.1002/asjc.2718}, where the stabilization of a system with Coulomb friction is analysed using sliding-modes.
-For the case of a system having less control inputs than degrees of freedom (underactuated system), the Interconnection and Damping Assignment Passivity-based Control (IDA-PBC) presented in \cite{b:Ortega_TAC2002} was used in \cite{b:doi.org/10.1002/rnc.1622} and \cite{b:10.1177/1077546311408469} to stabilize systems with dynamic, but not discontinuous, friction models.
-Furthermore, IDA-PBC presents always the problem of solving partial differential equations (PDEs) on its design, which in some cases may not have a solution.
+For the case of a system having less control inputs than degrees of freedom (underactuated system), the Interconnection and Damping Assignment Passivity-based Control (IDA-PBC) presented in \cite{b:Ortega_TAC2002} was used in \cite{b:doi.org/10.1002/rnc.1622}, \cite{b:10.1177/1077546311408469} and \cite{b:Franco-2021} (with an adaptive IDA-PBC) to stabilize systems with dynamic, but not set-valued, frictional models.
+Furthermore, IDA-PBC requires the solution of partial differential equations (PDEs) in the control, which is cumbersome and in some cases a solution might not exist.

-Despite the attractiveness of passivity concepts, the classical passivity theorems \cite[Chapter 6]{b:Khalil2002} cannot be used in the case of set-valued frictional systems (like the Coulomb friction), which is the focus of this work.
-Furthermore, the classical theorems cannot be applied for nonautonomous systems either.
-For this purpose, in this work we extend the classical theorem of passivity related to the negative feedback connection between two passive systems, in such a way to cover the general class of underactuated frictional nonautonomous systems studied herein.
+Despite the attractiveness of passivity concepts, the classical passivity theorems (\textit{e.g.}, \cite[Chapter 6]{b:Khalil2002}) do not include set-valued frictional systems (like the Coulomb friction), which is the focus of this work.
+Furthermore, the classical theorems do not include nonautonomous systems either.
+There exist some works dealing with the feedback interconnection of multivalued systems using convex analysis (see, \textit{e.g.}, \cite{b:Adly-Le-2014,b:Brogliato-2004,b:10.1137/18M1234795} and a very recent monograph \cite{b:Brogliato-2022}), yet they do not take into account nonautonomous systems.
+For this purpose, in this work we extend the classical theorem of passivity related to the negative feedback connection between two passive systems, in such a way to cover the general class of underactuated frictional, nonautonomous systems with set-valued right-hand side (RHS).
 This is accomplished by using an invariance-like principle \cite{b:Finogenko-2016,b:Kamalapurkar-Rosenfeld-Parikh-Teel-Dixon-2019}.